large zucchini squash per person

 Spiral Slicer or Julienne Slicer

-- Wash and peel squash.
-You can leave the peeling on if you like the green color.
+- Wash and peel zucchini.
+You can leave the peel on if you like the green color.
 Removing the peel makes it look more like spaghetti.

 - Insert the 1/8-inch slicing disc into your spiral slicer.
 Place 1 squash on the prongs and line up the de-seeding hole in the middle of the end of the squash.
 Turn the crank until you’ve reached the end and have beautiful noodles!

 - Alternatively, use a julienne slicer to cut thin strands of zucchini.
 Once you’ve reached the seeds in the middle, flip the squash over and start again until you’ve reached the seeds from the other side.
 Discard the center portion with the seeds.

 Method 1 (for adding to a sauce):

 - Place the noodles on a cookie sheet lined with paper towels.
 Sprinkle with salt.